ON THIS PAGE

 Meaning

-the operator-level user permissions, and is allowed to execute the request system reboot
+users in the class to execute the request system reboot

 command.